danlooo/DGGS.jl/docs/src/tutorial.md

 ```

 The coordinates may differ slightly, because a cell covers all points of a given area and only the center point is returned.
-This tutorial uses very low resolutions to demonstrate the properties of a DGGS.
+This tutorial uses very low levels to demonstrate the properties of a DGGS.
-In practice, much higher resolution levels should be chosen for spatial analysis, diminishing these inaccuracies.
+In practice, much higher level levels should be chosen for spatial analysis, diminishing these inaccuracies.

 ## Import NetCDF files into a DGGS